mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/02/config-controller-intro.md

 ## Create GCP resources in Tenant project

-Before actually provisioned a GCP Storage Bucket, we need to grant the `storage.admin` role to the Tenant project's service account via an [`IAMPolicyMember`](https://cloud.google.com/config-connector/docs/reference/resource-docs/iam/iampolicymember) resource deployed in the `config-control` namespace (where this service account is):
+Before actually provisioning a GCP Storage Bucket, we need to grant the `storage.admin` role to the Tenant project's service account via an [`IAMPolicyMember`](https://cloud.google.com/config-connector/docs/reference/resource-docs/iam/iampolicymember) resource deployed in the `config-control` namespace (where this service account is):
 ```
 cat << EOF | kubectl apply -f -
 apiVersion: iam.cnrm.cloud.google.com/v1beta1